 Possession and cultivation

 Adults 19 and older will be allowed to have up to 30 grams of dried cannabis or equivalent in their possession when outside their home.
-There will be no restrictions on how much cannabis you can keep at home, or how you need to store cannabis in your home.
-Extra care is encouraged around how cannabis is stored, especially in a home with children.
+Federal legislation sets fines and other penalties for possession above this amount, which vary depending on the amount of cannabis in possession.
+There will be no restrictions on how much cannabis you can keep at home or how you need to store cannabis in your home.
+Extra care is encouraged around how cannabis is stored, especially in a home with children and pets.

 Adults will be allowed to grow up to four plants per household.
-Federal law defines a household as a “dwelling house.”
+Federal law defines a household as a "dwelling house."
 In general, each apartment in a house or larger building is considered a separate household.
-Extra care is encouraged around how cannabis is cultivated, especially in a home with children.
+Federal legislation sets fines and other penalties for cultivation of more than four plants, which vary depending on the amount of plants.
+Extra care is encouraged around how cannabis is cultivated, especially in a home with children and pets.

 The legalization of recreational cannabis will not affect the way medical patients access cannabis.